 that, along with the country's oil wealth, keeps Norway's extensive

-The country of 4.8 million people had the third-highest income tax among Denmark and New Zealand, according to the latest statistics from the Organization for Economic Cooperation and Development.
+The country of 4.8 million people had the third-highest income tax among industrialized countries in 2007, behind Denmark and New Zealand, according to the latest statistics from the Organization for Economic Cooperation and Development.

 Since the latest tax data was released Wednesday, national media have